JamieMoukatatzakis/Workbook_T1A1/README.md

 Write a program that, given a person’s score can tell them:
   a. whether or not they’re allergic to a given item
-  b. the full list of allergies.
+  b. the full list of allergies.</h3>

 #### My code